spoonapps/docs/testing/js_unit_testing/getting_started_karma.md

 **Note**: If you are using any testing frameworks, such as Jasmine or QUnit, these should also be installed at this time.

-#### Configuring Karma for Spoonium
+#### Configuring Karma for Spoon

-After Karma is installed, it must be configured to use Spoonium for browser launches.
+After Karma is installed, it must be configured to use Spoon for browser launches.

 First, install the **karma-webdriver-launcher** package through npm: